TFerhan/img_processing/README.md

 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

-## Credits

-This project was created by Taha Ferhan.
-Thanks to Pr.
-Saadi (ENSA Khouribga) for this opportunity to practice on a real life project.